silentshadow88/EntPack/README.md

   - NewPipe
   - Netflix
   - Disney+ Hotstar
-  - MSTV
   - Equalizer
   - AIMP Player
-  - MicroG (with setting at apps)

 # NOTE1:This installation method requires 7zip to be installed on your computer.
 Please download and install 7zip from [here](https://www.7-zip.org/) if you don't have it already.Pleased read the step FIRST before proceed for the installation.

 ## Installation: